 Pediatric Advanced Care Team (PACT)

-Many programs throughout the Hospital, including the Cancer Center, use the services of the Pediatric Advanced Care Team (PACT) to help children who are born with conditions or who develop diseases that cannot be cured.
+Many programs throughout the Hospital use the services of the Pediatric Advanced Care Team (PACT) to help children who are born with conditions or who develop diseases that cannot be cured.

 - Facilitating communication between your child, the members of your family, and your child's healthcare providers